We’re reader-supported; we may earn a commission from links in this article.

 This data science laptop boasts some serious processing power, thanks to its new M2 Apple silicon chip, a super-efficient processor made by Apple.

-This beautiful laptop by Apple is great for when you need to perform more computationally-demanding tasks such as running long lines of complicated code.
+This beautiful laptop by Apple is great for performing more computationally-demanding tasks, such as running long lines of complicated code.

 If you’re a data scientist, you’ll need this to help you perform data science tasks such as processing datasets and training & building data models for data science projects.

-If you have an iPhone or any other Apple product, it will make a lot of sense to pick this beast up.
+If you have an iPhone or any other Apple product, picking this beast up will make a lot of sense.